katunopolis/vibe-faveo/project-structure.md

     - Sets up a minimal admin user and basic system configuration
     - Uses PDO for direct database access without Laravel dependencies
     - Requires the memory-only-fix.php to establish database connection
+    - Resolves common issues with required fields by providing default values
+    - Implements proper error handling with detailed SQL error reporting
+    - Automatically detects and uses the correct application URL
     - If you encounter artisan command failures:
       1. Visit `/public/direct-migration.php` to set up the database directly
       2. After setup completes, continue with standard admin user creation
       3. Change the default admin password immediately after login

+17. Database Field Constraint Issues
+    - Issue: User creation fails with errors like "Field 'ext' doesn't have a default value"
+    - Solution: Updated schema definitions in direct-migration.php to include:
+      - Default values for all required fields
+      - Modified field definitions for better compatibility
+      - Enhanced error reporting to show specific constraint violations
+    - Fields like ext, country_code, and phone_number now have appropriate defaults
+    - Improved error handling shows the exact SQL state and error codes
+    - If user creation fails when using direct-migration.php, check the error message for:
+      - Missing required fields
+      - Constraint violations
+      - Data type mismatches

 ### Build Process Improvements
 1. Created a bootstrap script for runtime initialization